edroaldo/cellrouter/README.md

 New version available!
 Please, check our updated tutorial.
 Updates include:
 1. Raw count/UMI data can be provided as input.
 2. Perform quality control on genes and cells
+3. Normalize the data
-3. Clustering and identification of gene signatures.
+4. Clustering and identification of gene signatures.
 Annotated heatmaps
-4. Improved visualization
+5. Improved visualization
-5. Enhanced flexibility for trajectory reconstruction (User-defined clusters or other metadata can be used, such as sorted populations)
+6. Enhanced flexibility for trajectory reconstruction (User-defined clusters or other metadata can be used, such as sorted populations)

 We are working on to create an R package for CellRouter.
 Stay tuned!